Flagsmith/flagsmith-docs/docs/clients/overview.md

 Client-Side SDKs are also limited to the
 [types of data that they have access to](../advanced-use/integration-approaches#segment-and-targeting-rules-are-not-leaked-to-the-client).

+Client-side Environment keys are designed to be shared publicly, for example in your HTML/JS code that is sent to a web browser.

 Client-Side SDKs hit our [Edge API](../advanced-use/edge-api.md) directly to retrieve their flags.